 Free weights vs machines — pros, cons, and which one reigns supreme?

-Are you a free weight fanatic or do you enjoy the structured routine of using resistance machines?
-No matter which camp you fall into, we can all agree that both free weights and machines are essential in the pursuit of building strength and improving overall health.
+Are you a free weight fanatic or do you enjoy using resistance machines?
+No matter which camp you fall into, we can all agree that both are essential in the pursuit of building strength and improving overall health.

 What’s The Difference Between Resistance Machines & Free Weights